nickknw/nickknowlson.com/_posts/2011-12-04-seven-languages-week-1-day-2.markdown

 Its syntax is consistent and pretty.
 Arrays are very rich, you can do ranges (`[1..10]`), negative indexes (`"string"[1..-2]`), and there are convenience methods for operations like push, pop, transpose, and set intersection.
-You have the standard high order functions equivalents (map, filter, fold/reduce).
+You have the three basic list manipulating higher order function equivalents: map, filter, reduce (fold).

 There are many useful methods you can call right off of number literals.
 One common example is `times`, which takes a code block as a parameter and executes